abetterway-dev/netlify_nuxt3supabase_workaround/README.md

 # Nuxt 3, Netlify & useSupabaseUser() cookie glitch workaround

-I am still getting issue #98 (Cookie Issues) on my netlify deploys using @nuxtjs/supabase 0.3.0 this is my test project on my workaround.
+I am still getting issue #98 (Cookie Issues) on my netlify deploys using @nuxtjs/supabase 0.3.0 this my workaround.

+## Option 1
-In essence, I add and remove the cookies: 'sb-access-token' / 'sb-refresh-token' on signout and successful signin with useCookie.
+Add and remove the cookies: 'sb-access-token' / 'sb-refresh-token' on signout and successful signin with useCookie.

+## Option 2
+- include 'enableNetlifyCookies.js'
+- change your build script in your package.json to  "node ./enableNetlifyCookies.js && nuxt build"

+This will remove the the normalizeOutgoingHeaders from the nitropack preset file for netlify.